Multiwavelength periodicity search in a sample of $\gamma$-ray bright blazars: Periodicity analysis

 The final results presented in this work take into account the number of independent frequencies scanned in the analysis, as well as the number of sources analysed, in order to correct the local significance values for the trial factors \citep{gross2010}.
 Thus, the reported significance for the results found here corresponds to global significance, i.e. after the trial correction.
 This global significance is commonly used in periodicity analyses to account for the ``look-elsewhere'' effect \citep[see e.g.][]{vaughan2005,vaughan2010,sandrinelli2018}.
 The correction is applied as follows,

-where $N$ is the total number of trials considered. $N$ is estimated through Monte Carlo simulations \citep[see for instance][]{cumming1999} taking into account the total number of sampled frequencies (typically 100-150 depending on the time span of the data), following the approach from Peñil et al. (2022, in prep.).
+where $N$ is the total number of trials considered. $N$ is estimated through Monte Carlo simulations \citep[see for instance][]{cumming1999} taking into account the total number of sampled frequencies (typically 100-150 depending on the time span of the data), following the approach from \cite{penil2022}.
 For the present case, a total of 30 independent frequencies shows a good agreement with our data.